SAGES-UCSC/Photometry/README.md

     * **norm2** - Calculate the square of the norm between two points
     * **clip_box** - Trim a box dimensions

 * **Quadtree.py** - A way to index sources in two dimensions in order to cross-correlate catalogs.
-There is a C-version of this that is much faster.
+There is a C-version of this (in MakeCatalog).
+It runs much faster but you lose the object oriented-ness that makes the Python version so easy to use..

 #### Mask Making: